kvarak/dnd/docs/_Classes/bard.md

 You can use an arcane focus as a spellcasting focus for your spells.

 ### Bonus Proficiencies
-When you join the College of Masks at 1st level, you gain proficiency with Deception, acting and disguise.
+When you join the College of Masks at 1st level, you gain 2 skills point to spend on *Speechcraft*.

 ### Persona Masks
-At 3rd level, you learn to craft potent magical masks, each of which allows you to take on a different persona and gain some aspect of that archetypical character.
+You have learnt how to craft potent magical masks, each of which allows you to take on a different persona and gain some aspect of that archetypical character.

 Creating a mask requires a full day's work and 100 gp.
 You can two magic masks at any time.
 If you create an additional mask, one of the previous becomes mundane.
 You may only use masks created by yourself, and no one else (even another Master of Masks) can benefit from a persona mask you create.

 ### Hidden Mask
-From 6th level, you can have a third mask.
+You can have a third mask.
 You may make a mask you wear become invisible, or return an invisible mask to visibility, as a ***bonus action***.

 ### Master of Many Masks
-At 14th level, you can have a fourth mask.
+You can have a fourth mask.
 You have become a master of assuming the archetypes contained within the masks, and may wear two masks simultaneously, gaining the benefits of each.
 If your masks disagree for how your alignment appears, for each alignment axis (good/evil or lawful/chaotic), your alignment appears neutral.

 ## Persona Masks